bcgov/NRPTI/.github/ISSUE_TEMPLATE/spike.md

 **Timebox**
 - How much effort are we committing to this research?

+**Outcome**
+Details describing the outcome of the research
+- Was it successful?
+What direction should the work go?
+- Was it unsuccessful?
+Discuss next steps with team

 **Additional Context**
 - enter text here
 - enter text here